igorski/zMIDI/README.md

 ### Ensuring WebMIDI is available at the browser level

 WebMIDI is still a W3C draft not implemented globally.
-Chrome users have already enjoyed this feature for years, across desktop and mobile platforms, Edge and Opera users following suit.
+Chrome users have already enjoyed this feature for years across desktop and mobile platforms with Edge and Opera users following suit.

 You can [consult this page](https://caniuse.com/?search=midi) to view the latest on browser support.